 1. Cosmetics Contain Brain-Poisoning Aluminum

 While people have long since known about aluminum poisoning, a recent report claims that toxic deposits of the metal could also lead to an increased risk for Alzheimer’s.
 Many of your personal products, like cosmetics, sunscreen, antiperspirants, and even certain medications can contain aluminum.
 It’s not just these things, though; aluminum might even be added into your food.
-For example, manufacturers use aluminum sulphate in water for better clarity.
+For example, manufacturers use aluminum sulfate in water for better clarity.

 2. Talc May Contain Asbestos

-Common in cosmetics, talc can often become mixed with asbestos during mining and manufacturing.
+Common in cosmetics, talc can become mixed with asbestos during mining and manufacturing.
 Recently, scientists were actually able to track the route of asbestos and talc from origin to exposure.
 Over the course of a year, the team traced it from the mines to the product to the lung tissue of a deceased mesothelioma patient who had used the body powder for years.

 3. Swimming Pools Accumulate Cosmetic Toxins

 Pools are normally a place for exercise or relaxation, but a report from late 2014 suggests a possible health risk.
 In the first study of its kind, researchers noted many personal products were present in pool water samples.
 As swimmers don’t normally shower before swimming, toxins from the products wash off their skin.
 Many don’t break down in chlorination as originally thought.
 These chemicals form an ultra concentrated toxic soup that can be swallowed, breathed in, or absorbed.

 4. Makeup and Lotion Can Contain Parabens and Phthalates